felix-lambert/best-practice/README.md

 developer, and working with them for many years doesn't mean you won't make mistakes.
 Every piece of code starts as a first draft, like wet clay getting shaped into its final form.
 Finally, we chisel away the imperfections when we review it with our peers.

-Don't beat yourself up for first drafts that need improvement.
-Beat up the code instead!
+## **Consistent dev environments**

+Set your node version in engines in package.json.

+Why:

+It lets others know the version of node the project works on.

 ## **Variables**

 ### Use meaningful and pronounceable variable names

 **Bad:**